filiptammergard/prettier-config/README.md

 # @tammergard/prettier-config

-A sharable prettier config with personal preferences.
+A sharable Prettier config with personal preferences.

 ## Installation